jdecourval/laval-simulator/doc/challenges-en.md

 - Resources used: `(number of membanks) x (size of membanks) + cores`

 **Unless otherwise noted, programs must run in a loop.**
-That is, it must wait for the next input after one have been processed.
+That is, they must wait for the next input after one has been processed.

 ## 1. Value passing (10 pts)